-"calibrated" formats.
-The "calibrate" dataset has had IMU intrinsics calibrated from Kalibr (Furgale et al. 2013) preapplied to the "raw" dataset along with some re-sampling.
+rolling-shutter) and a Bosch BMI160 IMU [71].
+When collecting data, the cameras were operated at 20Hz while the IMU operated at 200Hz and an OptiTrack system captured the ground-truth motion.
+The dataset is provided in both "raw" and "calibrated" formats.
+The "calibrate" dataset has had IMU intrinsics calibrated from Kalibr [38] pre-applied to the "raw" dataset along with some re-sampling.
 We evaluate our proposed system by using the right (RS) camera directly with the raw datasets, which have very noisy measurements with varying sensing rates.
 Hence, the raw datasets are more challenging compared to the calibrated datasets.
 We re-calibrated the camera intrinsics and IMU-camera spacial-temporal parameters using the raw calibration datasets as the provided calibration parameters were only for the calibrated datasets.
 We directly use Eq.
-(30) since the dataset timestamps correspond to the first row of the image.
-Note that we set the initial values for $\mathbf{D}a, \mathbf{D}w, {}^I_a\mathbf{R}$ and ${w}^{I}\mathbf{R}$ as identity and \mathbf{T}{g} as zeros, while the initial readout time for the whole RS image is set to 20ms as prior calibration.
+(29) since the dataset timestamps correspond to the first row of the image.
+Note that we set the initial values for \mathbf{D}a , \mathbf{D}w , ${}^I_a \mathbf{R}$ and ${}^I_w \mathbf{R}$ as identity and \mathbf{T}g as zeros, while the initial readout time for the whole RS image is set to 20ms as prior calibration.
 All IMU intrinsic models listed in Table 1 were run with and without RS calibration.
 The results are presented in the following sections.